Techdoode/Doode-Foundational/README.md

-Welcome to WP-Forge v5.5.2.1
+Welcome to Doode-Foundational v5.5.2.1
 ====================

-###Updated 05-06-2015

-WP-Forge is a combination of two powerful platforms.
-The first being WordPress, the leading open source blogging tool and content management system.
-The second being Zurb's Foundation for Sites, the most advanced responsive front-end framework in the world.
+###Initial Commit 2015-05-30

+Doode-Foundational is a fork of WP-Forge, which can be found here: https://github.com/tsquez/wp-forge

+Doode-Foundational is a WordPress theme based on Zurb's highly successful framework, Foundation 5.
+The goal is to Sassify WP-Forge and integrate additional resources to extend its power.

 ##WP-Forge Demo##
 You can see a demo of WP-Forge here: http://themeawesome.com/themes/wpforge/